pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_wait.md

 ### Synopsis

-Wait for the side-effects of a Pachyderm resource to propagate.
+Wait for the side-effects of a {{%productName%}} resource to propagate.

 ### Options